JohnStout/MazeEngineersCode/README.md

 # MazeEngineersCode
-This code was written to interface with the maze engineers hardware and control an automated T-maze
+I wrote this code to interface with the maze engineers hardware and control an automated T-maze